ceskaexpedice/kramerius/BUILD-README.txt

 For build project, we use gradle build tool (version 5.+).
 For more information, see  http://www.gradle.org/.
 You should always use embedded version of gradle, i.e. ./gradlew task NOT gradle task.
-Because gradle's behaviour can differ between it's versions, which can result in failure to sucessfully execute some of the tasks.
+Because gradle's behaviour can differ between it's versions, which can result in failure to successfully execute some of the tasks.

 Display all tasks: